-In the early 1980s we thought, ‘let’s create our own jewelry.’
-We weren’t quite sure it was right to suddenly [compete] with our own customers, but actually we set a better standard of manufacturing and quality within the jewelry industry, which at the end of the day is a good for the consumer.
+In the early 1980s we thought, ‘let’s create our own jewellery.’
+We weren’t quite sure it was right to suddenly [compete] with our own customers, but actually we set a better standard of manufacturing and quality within the jewellery industry, which at the end of the day is a good for the consumer.

 The other division is Swarovski optics, binoculars and riflescopes.
 The binoculars are used for the hunting industry, but predominantly bird watchers.
 The grinding stone company, I think is now the second largest worldwide creating grinding stones, and we also supply, besides Swarovski, automobile and nautical companies, Rolls Royce and so on.

 BoF: So, this is a pretty big company with many different divisions and products, which can lead to confusion in the market about the Swarovski brand.
 If you were going to distill what Swarovski stands for, what would it be?